 Developing a deeper purpose

-Through his Capstone advisor J.D. was connected to AMIGOS, a student organization that places volunteers in Columbia-area medical clinics.
-The combination of medical knowledge and Spanish language skills, allows him to work as a translator during patient intake.
+J.D.'s Capstone advisor connected him to AMIGOS, a student organization that places volunteers in Columbia-area medical clinics.
+Using his medical knowledge and Spanish language skills, J.D. was able to work as a translator during patient intake.

-“I’ve developed a deep passion for the Hispanic community and health care.
-It’s made me want shift my focus solely on medicine toward public health and solving health disparities.”
+“I’ve developed a deep passion for the Hispanic community and the health care it receives.
+It actually made me want shift my focus from solely on medicine to public health and solving health disparities.”